 - Vulnerability to messages from ads, TV and movies

-Though there is overlap between eating disorders and substance abuse, there is support available in treating these disorders.
+Without question, there is overlap between eating disorders and substance abuse.
+At the same time, there is support available in treating these disorders.
 If you or someone you know and love is struggling, please don’t hesitate to seek help.
 There are many resources available and help is just a call away.

 Photo courtesy of iStock.